Liothyronine is a special type of prescription-grade thyroid hormone, it’s also the most powerful thyroid medication that exists.

 Having said that liothyronine may help with weight loss in patients who have hypothyroidism.

-This may lead to lower than normal serum T3 levels which show up on blood tests.
+This may lead to lower than normal serum T3 levels which show up on blood tests (8).

-Patients who fall into this category generally have a normal TSH, low T3 and normal to mid range T4 levels.
+Patients who fall into this category generally have a normal TSH, low T3, and normal to mid-range T4 levels (9).

-The addition of T3 to T4 medication such as levothyroxine may help in people who fit this criteria.
+The addition of T3 to T4 medication such as levothyroxine may help people who fit these criteria.

-T3 directly influences mitochondrial energy production and increases thermogenesis and fat burning potential.
+T3 directly influences mitochondrial energy production (11) and increases thermogenesis and fat-burning potential.